clreiner/MMP9DrugDiscovery/README.md

 ## Background

 Machine learning is a powerful tool for the discovery of potential drug candidates.
 Traditional methods for screening small molecule libraries are expensive and time consuming.
 Additionally, only around 1-2% of the screened molecules turn out to be biologically active towards the protein of interest.
-Using a machine learning model to first predict which molecules are most likely to be active can significantly increase the percentage of useful molecules screened, thus decreasing the time and expense required to find potential drug candidates Zorn et al, 2021.
+Using a machine learning model to first predict which molecules are most likely to be active can significantly increase the percentage of useful molecules screened, thus decreasing the time and expense required to find potential drug candidates.

 Matrix Metalloproteinases (MMPs) are a family of 24 proteins that regulate the extracellular matrix that holds cells together and keeps them in the proper place in your body.
 In many cancers, high levels of certain MMPs, especially MMP9, indicate that the tumor cells have been cleaved from their spot in body and are now circulating through the body, allowing the tumor to metastasize.
 This is correlated with a worse prognosis for the patient.
-Thus, medicines that inhibit the MMPs associated with metastic tumors offer a opportunity to improve the prognosis of cancer patients Winer, et al. 2018
+Medicines that inhibit the MMPs associated with metastic tumors offer a opportunity to improve the prognosis of cancer patients.

 ## Business Problem